cyyeh/Nand2Tetris/projects/09/PingPong/README.md

 ## Introduction

 This is a game for playing ping pong to hit all blocks.
 This game is controlled using keyboard.
+There are 10 levels in total.
+Let's see how many points you can get!
+After playing games, you can see your top five score list.

 ## Game Control